 But don’t just jot down “opportunities for growth” in your job listing.
 Give job seekers a more concrete idea of the ways in which they can expect to grow and progress by accepting your job offer.

-Believe it or not, we aren’t talking about salary here!
-Rather, we are talking about generous HR policies, such as parental leave, sick leave, and bereavement leave.
-Today’s employees are looking for a good work-life balance and 45% of job candidates believe generous HR policies are very important when considering a new job.
-If you want today’s job seekers to even consider working for you, you’ll need to make sure they know they can take time off when they or their kid is sick.
+Believe it or not, we are talking about something other than salary here!
+Instead, we are talking about generous HR policies, such as parental leave, sick leave, and bereavement leave.
+Today’s employees are looking for a good work-life balance, and 45% of job candidates believe generous HR policies are essential when considering a new job.
+If you want today’s job seekers even to consider working for you, you’ll need to make sure they know they can take time off when they or their kid is sick.

 Okay, we’ll admit, the perfect-fitting pair of jeans is amazing, but you know what’s even better?
-A good workplace cultural fit between a company and its employees!
-A whopping 85% of job seekers believe that a good culture fit is important or very important when considering a new job.
+A good workplace cultural alignment between a company and its employees!
+A whopping 85% of job seekers believe that a “good culture fit” is important when considering a new job.

 When an employee feels that their values align with the company’s values, it doesn’t just benefit the employee either.
-Not only did our research find that a good cultural fit leads to greater levels of happiness and satisfaction for the employee, but they also have a greater commitment to the company as well.
-In fact, 57% of job seekers said they would stick with an employer for longer if they liked the company culture.
-And that translates to you having to spend less resources on hiring a new employee again down the road.
+Not only did our research find that good cultural alignment leads to greater levels of happiness and satisfaction for the employee, but they also have a greater commitment to the company as well.
+In fact, 57% of job seekers said they would stay with an employer longer if they liked the company culture, and that translates to you having to spend fewer resources on hiring a new employee again down the road.

-But how do you know that a job candidate would be a good fit with your workplace culture?
-Finding out a new hire isn’t a good fit sort of defeats the purpose of saving your resources on recruiting.
+But how do you know that a job candidate aligns with your workplace culture?
+Finding out a new hire isn’t a good fit defeats the purpose of saving your resources on recruiting.
 With our pre-employment assessment, you don’t have to wait until after an employee starts a job to find out!
-Our test combines subjective, soft skills, and personality insights that will help your company find the right person for the job, both in skills and cultural fit.
+Our test combines subjective, soft skills, and personality insights that will help your company find the right person for the job, both in skills and cultural alignment.
 We are ready to help make your next hire a positive experience for everyone!
 Contact us to get started!